 Revolutions was produced at the CMU Arts Festival and The Wheeler Opera House in coordination with Colorado Mesa University and featured dancers and choreography from the CMU dance department.

 Loren led the lighting design, sound design, curated the costuming and developed all video content for this production.
-This show was seen by less than 250 people under an ASCAP license.
+This show was seen by 250 people who remarked that it was “better than a Broadway show”under an ASCAP license.

 Watch scenes from Revolutions